Ultra-critical Floquet Non-Fermi Liquid

 \textit{Current rectification.} Recently, we demonstrated that the steady state of a metal coupled to a fermion bath sustains a non-zero rectified electric current even when it is driven by monochromatic light whose frequency lies in its optical gap \cite{shi2023berry,matsyshyn2023fermi}, offering a counter-example to claims that such current should generally vanish~\cite{belinicher1986transient,onishi2022effects,golub2022raman,ivchenko1988magneto,pershoguba2022direct}.
 Here we will argue that this conclusion is general and that in particular remains valid for boson baths.
 The steady state current for a single band model averaged over one period is \cite{matsyshyn2023fermi}:

 where $\varepsilon_{\bf k}=\int_0^T \epsilon({\bf k} -{\bf A}(t)) dt/T$ is the Floquet energy.
 Crucially, in the Floquet setting the steady state occupation $f_{\bf k}$ cannot be expressed as a function of the Floquet energy, $\varepsilon_{\bf k}$, alone.
 If that was the case (i.e. in equilibrium), then ${\bf j}$ could be expressed as the integral of a total derivative over the Brillouin zone and would always vanish.
 However, the lack of detailed balance combined with the fact that the scattering rates in Eq.~\eqref{Floquet-Boltzmann} depend explicitly on Floquet wave-functions and scattering matrix elements prohibit expressing $f_{\bf k}$ as a local function of $\varepsilon_{\bf k}$ (in contrast to equilibrium).
-Therefore, one expects that generically, as long as there is no ${\bf k} \to -{\bf k}$ symmetries, the steady state would have a non-zero rectified current.
+Therefore, one expects that generically, as long as there is no ${\bf k} \to -{\bf k}$ symmetries, the steady state would have a non-zero rectified current, regardless of details of the collisions or the precise nature of the bath.
+In particular, the the non-analyticities that we have found in the current work, or the multiple steps found in our previous study with fermion baths~\cite{shi2024floquet}, are not crucial for the existence of the in-gap rectified current.

-To demonstrate this explicitly, we consider a 1D Bloch band without $k \to -k$ symmetry with dispersion $\epsilon_k= - t_1 \cos (a_0 k) - t_2 \sin (2 a_0 k)$, driven by $A(t) = A_0 \sin (\Omega t)$.
+To illustrate this explicitly, we consider a 1D Bloch band without $k \to -k$ symmetry with dispersion $\epsilon_k= - t_1 \cos (a_0 k) - t_2 \sin (2 a_0 k)$, driven by $A(t) = A_0 \sin (\Omega t)$.
 Fig.~\ref{fig3}(b) shows the current in the steady state when the system is coupled to the bosonic bath and also the fermionic bath from Refs.~\cite{matsyshyn2023fermi,shi2024floquet}.
 We see that in both cases the rectified current is non-zero.

 \textit{ Generalizations and discussion.} We have observed the appearance of non-analyticities in the fermion occupation of Floquet bands coupled to boson baths which resemble Fermi surfaces in non-Fermi liquids.
 While we have illustrated this in detail for a parabolic band model our results are quite general.
 In fact, we can now conjecture a general criterion for the location of the FFSs.
-Suppose that the Floquet spectrum has a non-analyticty in its DOS at a Floquet energy $\varepsilon_*$, e.g. arising from a local band minimum.
-Suppose that the DOS of the boson bath has a non-analytictity at some energy $\omega_*$.
-Then we expect the presence of a collection of Floquet Fermi Surfaces associated with these non-analyticities parametrized by two integers $(n,s)$ at the following momenta:
+Suppose that the Floquet spectrum has a non-analyticity in its DOS at a Floquet energy $\varepsilon_*$, e.g. arising from a local band minimum.
+Suppose that the DOS of the boson bath has a non-analyticity at some energy $\omega_*$.
+Then we expect the presence of a collection of Floquet Fermi Surfaces associated with these non-analyticities parameterized by two integers $(n,s)$ at the following momenta:

 where $\varepsilon_{\bf k}$ is the Floquet dispersion and $\Omega$ is the driving frequency.
 We have shown that these non-analyticities remain sharp even when the boson bath is at finite temperature, leading to finite temperature Friedel-like oscillations of the density correlations, and sharp particle-hole continua edges, which are often viewed as characteristic phenomena of sharp Fermi surfaces.